 There is a separate water inlet connection for the black tank flush.
-And if your RV has a 2nd bathroom, there is a second connection to flush that black tank.
+If your RV has a 2nd bathroom, there is a second connection to flush that black tank.
+Location of the connections varies by floor plan.

-The black tank flush allows you to run campground water through a sprayer mounted inside the black tank in order to help clean out the tank.
+The black tank flush allows you to run campground water through a sprayer mounted inside the black tank(s) in order to help clean out the tank.